opendatabio/opendatabio/README.md

 "parent_id" of the voucher should point to this plant object, but this is not mandatory.
 Each voucher is identified by a unique combination of collector and number.
 One Sample represents a sample taken from either a marked plant, a voucher or a location (eg, soil sample).
 The "parent_id" from the sample should point to the apropriate parent.
+ATTENTION: should samples have unique identifiers?

 The Plant table must specify a Location object in which it was collected.
 This Location may be a GPS point (with revelant metadata).
-It also may specify either a GPS position (which is suposed to be inside the given location) or a relative position with a local coordinate, which is relative to the Location first point.
-(ATTENTION)
+In addition to this location, it also may specify either a GPS position (which is suposed to be inside the given location) or a relative position with a local coordinate, which is relative to the Location first point.
+(ATTENTION: this absolute coordinate has no datum/res??)

 The Collector table represents collectors for a plant or sample, or additional collectors for a given voucher.
 The primary collector should be specified as